initia-labs/core-indexer/README.md

 ### Running Locally

-Follow the guide for running the Informative Indexer with Docker: [dockerfiles/README.md](dockerfiles/README.md).
+To run the Informative Indexer with Docker locally, follow this [guide](local/README.md).